ishanpathak98/CI-CD-Pipeline-For-Node-JS/README.md

 Restart Jenkins:

-vbnet

     http://<ec2-instance-public-ip>:8080/restart

 Conclusion

-You have successfully set up Jenkins and Docker on your EC2 instance, and configured it to be ready for creating a CI/CD pipeline for your Node.js Todo app.
+We have successfully set up Jenkins and Docker on our EC2 instance, and configured it to be ready for creating a CI/CD pipeline for your Node.js Todo app.